PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 ## Open questions

 1. How rich should the initial generic type interface be?
-At minimum it needs linear/copyable value kinds and instruction-supplied input/output signatures;
-   QEC lifecycle states can remain QEC-dialect type tokens.
+The current answer is deliberately small: instruction-supplied input/output types plus the orthogonal `SingleUse`/`Reusable` policy.
+QEC lifecycle obligations remain QEC-dialect validation rather than general type-system machinery.
 2. Should instruction-set resolution happen eagerly when calls are appended or only when a target and lowering context are known?
 The proposed compromise is eager resolution when fully specified, followed by mandatory resolution